red-hat-storage/ocs-ci/conf/README.md

   secret is created.
 If False, it will not be created.
 Relevant only for IBM Cloud deployment.
 * `ceph_dubg` - Deploy OCS with Ceph in debug log level.
 Available starting OCS 4.7 (Default: false)
+* `ignition_version` - Ignition Version is the version used in MachineConfigs.

 #### REPORTING